Calling all Prince George's County, Montgomery County, and Washington DC Artists and Teachers!

 Application Process

-Step Two: Participate in an in-person group interview on ONE of the following dates:
+Step Two: Participate in an interview if invited:

-Step Four: Receive notification about acceptance on January 17.
+Step Three: Receive notification about acceptance on February 1.

-Step Five: Confirm your participation by January 22.
+Step Five: Return your contract by February 7.

 When asked what was most valuable about our training, participants shared…